eraybasar/pesdk-docs/_guides/html5/v5_rc_3/introduction/migration-guide.md

 ```

-if you are directly rendering the React component
+If you are directly rendering the React component

 ```diff
 - <PhotoEditorUI.ReactComponent {...config} />